intojs/color-spotter/README.md

 Also, dependency injection is done with functions.

-The application favors composition rather then inheritance, a perfect showcase being the **color-spotter functional factory**.
+The application favors composition rather than inheritance, a perfect showcase being the **color-spotter functional factory**.

 ## CSS Style
 I use the **BEM methodology**, it's a clean way to encapsulate and organize your code.